Skip to Content

 For visitors coming from farther away and flying in, Yosemite is a little tricky to reach.
 There’s no airport that is super close, so many travelers decide to make Yosemite a stop on a longer Northern California road trip or combine it with a visit to San Francisco.

 Technically, the closest airport is in Fresno, California.
-Known as the Fresno-Yosemite Airport (FAT), this airport offers commercial service on Alaska, Allegiant, American, Delta, Frontier, Southwest, United, and a few international airlines.
+Known as the Fresno-Yosemite Airport (FAT), this airport offers commercial service on 6 domestic airlines (Alaska, Allegiant, American, Delta, Southwest, and United) and on two international airlines (Aeromexico and Volaris).
 It’s still about a 1.5 hour drive from FAT into the southern entrance at Wawona.
 To get to the Yosemite Valley from FAT, plan on about a 2.5 hour drive.

 Because Fresno flights are often expensive and the airport has limited direct service beyond several major West Coast cities, the next best option is to reach Yosemite by flying to one of airports in the San Francisco Bay Area – my home base.
 Oakland International Airport (OAK) and Sacramento International Airport (SMF) are the two closest alternate choices, but San Francisco International (SFO) or Mineta San Jose International (SJC) are viable options too.
 Plan on about 3.5 hours from OAK or SMF to Yosemite Valley when traffic cooperates, and about 4 hours from either SFO or SJC.